Croaco/Oriol-Adri_DevsDuoDinamico/README.md

 ## Description

-Game development project for the subject of Development in the Game design and devlopment degree in CITM UPC.
+Project for the subject of Game Development in the _Game Design and Development_ degree in CITM UPC.
 Made by Oriol Rodríguez ([@Eweer](https://github.com/Eweer)) and Adrià Belmonte([@Croaco](https://github.com/Croaco)).
 Creation of a platformer game through the usage of SDL and Box2D.

 ## Key Features